cookiecutter/cookiecutter/README.md

   ```py
   {{cookiecutter.repo_name}}/{{cookiecutter.repo_name}}/{{cookiecutter.repo_name}}.py
   ```
 - Simply define your template variables in a `cookiecutter.json` file.
 You can also add human-readable questions and choices that will be prompted to the user for each variable using the `__prompts__` key.
+Those human-readable questions supports [`rich` markup](https://rich.readthedocs.io/en/stable/markup.html) such as `[bold yellow]this is bold and yellow[/]`
   For example:

   ```json